agarg2004/Image-classification-using-cnn/README.md

-# Image-classification-using-cnn
+# Multi Class Image-classification-using-cnn
-This is an image classification model trained using convoltuional neural networks on a custom images dataset containing images of 13 people( classes).
+This is a multi class image classification model trained using convoltuional neural networks on a custom images dataset containing images of 13 people( classes).

 # How to run the code